Uncategorized

 1. Tell us about yourself

 This question allows you to be in charge of the discussion.
 They want to know more about you and why you are outstanding.
-The interviewer wants something different that is unique about you and not a general notion.
-You can begin by giving a general description of yourself, before going further to give a distinguishing characteristic about who you are, something peculiar about you alone.
-This question gives room for you to tell them about your creativity and potential.
+The interviewer wants something unique about you, not a general notion.
+You can begin by giving a general description of yourself before going further to give a distinguishing characteristic about who you are—something peculiar about you alone.
+This question gives you room to tell them about your creativity and potential.

 2. Why did you choose this school or program?

-This is a sensitive question that requires a critical and well-composed answer because your response will tell them the kind of person you want to be in the future.
-Your role model is someone you look up to and wish to be like that person in the future because that person inspires you.
-The person might be a politician, family member, friend, religious head, or guardian, whoever the person is, the main point here is you want to be like them because there is something about them you admire a lot.
+This is a sensitive question that requires a critical and well-composed answer because your response will tell them what kind of person you want to be in the future.
+Your role model is someone you look up to and wish to be like in the future because that person inspires you.
+The person might be a politician, family member, friend, religious head, or guardian; whoever the person is, the main point here is that you want to be like them because there is something about them you admire a lot.

-So when giving your response, say exactly who the person is and the reasons the person is your role model.
-Don’t copy someone else’s role model just talk about yours and be proud of it, you don’t need a specific role model to stand out.
+So when giving your response, say exactly who the person is and the reasons why the person is your role model.
+Don’t copy someone else’s role model; talk about yours and be proud of it.
+You don’t need a specific role model to stand out.
 Your description of that person and the enthusiasm with which you say it will make them see the reality and sincerity in what you say.

 4. What do you intend to do with your career?

-Also, state how the scholarship will assist you in pursuing your career and also what you intend to do, and the impact you will create once you complete the program.
+Also, state how the scholarship will assist you in pursuing your career, what you intend to do, and the impact you will create once you complete the program.

 5. Why do you deserve this scholarship?

-Take advantage of this question to win their heart.
-The truth is you actually applied for this scholarship for a reason, so state your reasons.
-Be sincere don’t twist or forge your answers.
-They want to know if you just want the scholarship as a means of earning extra cash or for selfish reasons.
+Please take advantage of this question to win their hearts.
+You applied for this scholarship for a reason, so state your reasons.
+Be sincere; don’t twist or forge your answers.
+They want to know if you just want the scholarship to earn extra cash or for selfish reasons.

 6. What activities are you involved in?

-To answer this question perfectly, state the activities you engage in outside your school activities.
-Talk about the creative work you do and some of the organization you belong to that has brought out the best in you.
+To answer this question perfectly, state your activities outside your school activities.
+Talk about your creative work and some of the organizations you belong to that have brought out the best in you.

-7. What has been one of your greatest achievements?
+7. What has been one of your most outstanding achievements?

 Be real in your statement.
-Tell them about an important project you worked on and how accomplishing it changed your life and those around you positively.
+Tell them about a substantial project you worked on and how accomplishing it changed your life and those around you positively.
 Let the interviewer feel how great you felt when you accomplished it.

 Some interview questions will ask you to describe yourself in a few words or lines.
-Your response will tell how concise and direct you will be if you are given a job to handle.
-On this note don’t answer beyond what you were asked.
+Your response will show how concise and direct you will be if you are given a job to handle.
+On this note, don’t answer beyond what you were asked.

-When you’re asked about your weakness, it’s just the opposite of your strength.
+When asked about your weakness, it’s the opposite of your strength.
 Don’t present yourself as being perfect.
-Nobody is perfect and you can’t deny you don’t have a weakness or weaknesses no one doesn’t.
+Nobody is perfect, and you can’t deny you don’t have a weakness or weaknesses; no one doesn’t.

-So when answering this question just come out plain, state that area or areas you are battling with and what you’re currently doing to handle it before it overwhelms you.
-It’s better to be truthful about yourself than cook up a lie.
+So, when answering this question, just be honest and state the area or areas you are battling with and what you’re currently doing to handle it before it overwhelms you.
+It’s better to be truthful about yourself than to cook up a lie.

 Education is not the ultimate and will never be.
-If you want to stand out and be exceptional from others you must have other skills handy.
-Whatever you know you can learn in addition to your education do so.
-Tell them the skill you have, the interviewer from this question seeks to know how useful you can be outside the educational sector.
+To stand out and be exceptional, you must have other skills handy.
+Whatever you know, you can learn in addition to your education.
+Tell them the skill you have; the interviewer from this question seeks to understand how useful you can be outside the educational sector.

-This means that the potential in you that distinguishes you from others.
-You have to be precise with your answers and tell them about your Strengths and how it has made your life easier and better.
+This means that your potential distinguishes you from others.
+You must be precise with your answers and tell them about your strengths and how they have made your life easier and better.
 You must be true about your greatest strength because it’s your distinguishing characteristic.

-We are humans and certainly, there must be something or someone who inspires us.
-Life has a series of events both bad and good events.
-In all, we stand to learn one or two lessons from them, and somehow these experiences inspire us to push further.
-So from what you have experienced or what you come across daily, you can get something that inspires you.
+We are humans, and undoubtedly, something or someone must inspire us.
+Life comprises a series of events, both positive and negative.
+Nevertheless, we stand to learn valuable lessons from them, and these experiences often inspire us to persevere.
+Therefore, you can find something inspiring from your personal experiences or daily encounters.

 Don’t be amazed when you are asked this question.
-Though you are a student still schooling.
-This question tells how focused you are and how you are planning for your future.
-The interviewer here wants to know your view in terms of jobs and why you chose that specific one.
+Though you are a student, you are still studying.
+This question shows how focused you are and how you plan for the future.
+The interviewer wants to know your view of jobs and why you chose that specific one.

 14. What’s Your Biggest Mistake and Lesson Learned?

-We all make mistakes at a certain point in our lives that doesn’t mean we are weak, it only shows that we are humans.
+We all make mistakes at a certain point in our lives.
+That doesn’t mean we are weak; it only shows we are humans.
 This mistake allows us to learn and plan better to prevent such things from reoccurring.

 Don’t be perturbed by their reactions when they hear your mistakes.
-They aren’t after your mistakes but they are interested in the lessons you have learned from them and how it’s affecting your life presently.
+They aren’t after your mistakes but are interested in the lessons you have learned from them and how they’re affecting your life presently.

 1. How do you intend to utilize the scholarship funds?